masak/bel/README.md

   stacks to be interleaved and executed in "round-robin" style.
 Therefore, threads can be seen as "parallel execution contexts".
 Dynamic and lexical variables are local to a thread; global variables are shared between all threads.
-It's possible to prevent the scheduler from descheduling the current thread by binding the dynamic `lock` variable.
+It's possible to prevent the scheduler from de-scheduling the current thread by binding the dynamic `lock` variable.
 Failing to do this might result in unexpected interactions between threads.
 The concurrency is "co-operative", which means that any thread could block the others forever by never releasing the lock.